-Pricing: Weebly’s pricing options range from $0 to $25/month, depending on the number of items you’re looking to sell.
-The Free, Starter and Pro plans come with Weebly transaction fee (3%) that is charged on top of the standard fees charged by Stripe and PayPal.
-The Business plan removes the Weebly fee and unlocks the fully-featured eCommerce experience.
+Pricing: Weebly’s pricing options range from $8 to $49/month, depending on the number of items you’re looking to sell.
+The Starter and Pro plans come with Weebly transaction fee (3%) that is charged on top of the standard fees charged by Stripe and PayPal.
+The Business and Performance plans remove the Weebly fee and unlocks the fully-featured eCommerce experience.

 All in all, Weebly offers enough functionality for creating a decent eCommerce site.
 Its full-featured version is $25/month, which is in our opinion a very generous offer.

-Check out what real Weebly-powered web stores look like: Weebly Store Examples.
+Check out what real Weebly-powered web stores look like.

 User market: Shopify has been an eCommerce powerhouse since its launch in 2006.
 It’s a niche site builder meaning its feature set is built around commerce.
 It targets established businesses who have been around for awhile and get enough income.